 The Batak people live in tribes on the North Sumatran Island and are one of the biggest Indigenous tribes in Indonesia.
 They live in the highlands of Sumatra in the Tapanuli region and they hold on to their ancient traditions of mutual assistance, especially in farming.
 By the turn of the 21st century, the Batak population was estimated to be about 6.1 million people, representing only about 3% of the total Indonesian population.
 The Batak tribe is thought to be the descendants of the proto-Malayan people who lived in relative isolation until as recently as 1825 in the highlands around Lake Toba in Sumatra.

-History of the Batak
+History Of The Batak

 Where Do They Live?

-The Batak people believe that they originated from their ancestor Si Raja Batak, and as such, their clans, which are referred to as marjas, are organized in a patriarchal order meaning that the father and son relationship is emphasized.
-There are beliefs from other communities that the Batak practiced canibalism.
+The Batak people believe that they originated from their ancestor Si Raja Batak, and as such, their clans, which are referred to as Marjas, are organized in a patriarchal order, meaning that the father and son relationship is emphasized.
+Ritualistic cannibalism by the Batak was recorded by missionaries and travelers, but such practices were abandoned centuries ago.
 Some of the Batak people were recruited as mercenaries by the neighboring kingdoms.
 Today, some of the Batak people have risen to prominent positions, especially in the field of law.